 First, there must be a moral code and moral justification to guide physicians, nurses, and health care professionals in their actions.
-We learn from Hebrew Scripture, our Old Testament of the Bible, the value of life.
+We learn the value of life in Hebrew Scripture, our Old Testament of the Bible.
 God said in the Book of Genesis, Let us make man in our image and likeness (Genesis 1:26).
-We learn that God instilled the "breath of life" in man (Genesis 2:7).
+God instilled the "breath of life" in man (Genesis 2:7).
 Because all human beings are created according to God's image and given the breath of life, we have an ethical duty to respect life and the dignity of each human being.

 Moses lived circa 1250 BC and was the originator of the Torah, the first five books of Hebrew Scripture.
 God gave Moses the Ten Commandments as noted in the Book of Exodus, the one concerning life stated in a clear and direct manner:

-The Book of Leviticus is the third book of the Torah or Law of Moses where God tells his people "to love your neighbor as yourself" (Leviticus 19:18).
-The Ten Commandments are repeated in the Book of Deuteronomy 5:6-21.
+God tells his people "to love your neighbor as yourself" (Leviticus 19:18).
+The Ten Commandments of God are repeated in the Book of Deuteronomy 5:6-21.

 The ancient philosophers of Greece were concerned with the principles of life, the body, soul, and spirit.
 Plato considered the soul to be trapped within the body, happily released upon death.
 Aristotle saw the body and soul as one unit, the soul being the "life principle" of the body.
 Every physician who graduates from a medical school in the United States takes the Oath of Hippocrates, the Father of Medicine, who lived in Greece from about 450-375 BC.
 The middle portion of the traditional Hippocratic Oath expressly forbids abortion and euthanasia: